14 Tips on How to Get More Google Reviews & Improve Rankings

 How to Respond to Fake or Inappropriate Reviews

-In addition to responding when someone leaves a positive or negative review for your business on Google, you can also request that negative, fake, spammy, and inappropriate reviews be removed.
-This will help to ensure your overall rating is not negatively affected by reviews that shouldn’t count.
+Occasionally someone will leave a fake review of your business that is negative, spammy, and inappropriate.
+You can request that these reviews be removed, which will help you ensure your overall rating is not negatively affected by reviews that shouldn’t count.

 Specifically, Google prohibits the following in reviews: